 - Trailhead: Intersection of Grampians Tourist Road and Victoria Valley Road

 Let the speed hiking commence.
 After a wet morning of waterfalls, the first of the day’s hikes begin.
 Step forward, Mount Sturgeon.
-The rain clouds are still low and obscuring the top of the mountain and so we found ourselves staking out the summit from the Mount Sturgeon lookout (see map below).
+The rain clouds are still low and obscuring the top of the mountain and so we found ourselves staking out the summit from the Mount Sturgeon lookout.
 Here we waited patiently to peek the peak.

 We knew the weather was set to improve, we just weren’t too sure when.
 From this lookout, which resembles a car park, you’ll have clear views, across the farmlands in front, all the way to Mount Sturgeon.
 By early afternoon, we began to see glimmers of blue sky and the top of Mount Sturgeon appear, just.
 This was our chance.

 A quick drive around to the small car park, just off the Grampians Tourist Road, saw us begin our ascent.
 At 7km return, we knew we could thrash out this speed hike fairly efficiently.
 However, it would be tough given the 340m elevation gain to the peak.
 We’d come across differing accounts of the time it takes to summit Mount Abrupt.
-Whether you speed hike or not, you’ll likely walk it quicker than the advised times of 3 hours.
+Whether you hike quickly or not, you’ll likely walk it faster than the advised time of 3 hours.

 Also, watch out for the false peak.
 Yes, sadly Mount Sturgeon is one of those hikes that lures you into thinking you’ve reached the summit, when in fact there’s a little more to go.
 But don’t worry, it’s not too much further.
 A slight descent and then back up again and you reach the summit.
 All in all, the climb takes around 50 minutes.
 And the views that await you are worth the extra effort.
 The clouds had cleared just enough that we could grasp the all-important views of neighbouring Mount Abrupt.
 You’ll also make out the small mound of the Piccaninny lying just below.